autonomy-course/autonomy-course.github.io/textbook/autonomy-textbook.md

 2. **accelerometer**: is the primary sensor responsible for measuring inertial acceleration, or the change in velocity over time.

-3. **magnetometer**: measures the strength and direction of a magnetic field – to find the magnetic north
+3. **magnetometer**: measures the strength and direction of magnetic field – to find the magnetic north

 ### Bouncing of Electromagnetic Waves | LiDAR and mmWave